AlexKMarshall/prog-metal-stack/README.md

 - Link Vercel to your repository

-- Add a `SESSION_SECRET` to your Vercel app environment variables each of production, development and preview environments
+- Add a `SESSION_SECRET` to your Vercel app environment variables for production and preview environments

+- Sign up to [Supabase](https://app.supabase.io/) and create a project.

+- Add a `PRODUCTION_DATABASE_URL` action secret to your github repo

+- Add a `DATABASE_URL` secret to your Vercel settings just for the production environment

 Now that everything is set up you can commit and push your changes to your repo.
-Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.
+Every commit to your `main` branch will trigger a migration of your database and every commit to other branches will build a preview deployment on Vercel.

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.
+Anything that gets into the `main` branch will be deployed to production after running tests/build/etc.

 ## Testing